Admaxxer · Documentation · AI Agent

 All 6 tools

-Three read-only and three destructive.
+Four read-only and two destructive.
 Read-only tools execute freely.
 Destructive tools are gated by an explicit user confirmation enforced server-side (see the next section).

 list_campaigns [read-only]